bitml-lang/bitml-doc/source/2p-lottery.rst

 Two players lottery (with collaterals)
 """"""""""""""""""""""""""""

-We specify in BitML the 2-players lottery described in Andrychowicz et al.' paper [Secure Multiparty Computations on Bitcoin](https://ieeexplore.ieee.org/document/6956580/).
+We specify in BitML the 2-players lottery described in Andrychowicz et al.' paper `Secure Multiparty Computations on Bitcoin <https://ieeexplore.ieee.org/document/6956580/>`_.
 The lottery involves 2 players, Alice and Bob, who bet 0.001 BTC each.
 The winner, chosen uniformly at random, gets 0.002 BTC.
 To determine the winner, each player secretly flips a coin: if the two sides are equal, the winner is the first player, otherwise it is the second player.
 To ensure fairness, the players put a deposit of 0.003 BTC each: 0.001 BTC for the bet, and 0.002 BTC as a collateral.

 The contract splits its balance in three sub-contracts.